 Home office deductions are based on the size of your home office.
 The more of your home you use for your business, the bigger a percentage you can use as a home office deduction.
 For example, if your home office takes up 15% of the square footage in your home, you can claim 15% of the bills pertaining to your home as deductible expenses.
+However, if you own your own home, think twice, or talk to your tax professional before claiming more than 40% for your home office.
 Deductible bills for your home office include:

 - Water bills